wp-plugins/images-lazyload-and-slideshow/readme.txt

 == Frequently Asked Questions ==

-If there's any problem, Leave messages to me in page http://blog.brunoxu.info/images-lazyload-and-slideshow/
+If there's any question, leave a messages to me on page http://www.brunoxu.com/images-lazyload-and-slideshow.html

 == Screenshots ==